LF-digitala-kanaler/LFDS/content/components/web/typography/headings.md

       ### LF Rubrik - Display H1-H4

       LF Rubrik are only used as a H1 and should always be the biggest headline on the page.
 The H1 should only be used one time per page.
 Used as main page headers.
-Use the`display-1`through`display-4`classes.

       ### Intro Cond Bold - H1-H6